web2py/py4web/docs/chapter-05.rst

 ----------------------

-As described in the :ref:`run command option`, Py4web facilitates a development server’s setup by automatically reloads an app when its Python source files change (by default).
+As described in the :ref:`run command option`, Py4web facilitates a development server’s setup by automatically reloading an app when its Python source files change (by default).
 But in fact any other files inside an app can be watched by setting a handler function using the ``@app_watch_handler`` decorator.

 Two examples of this usage are reported now.
-Do not worry if you don’t fully understand them: the key point here is that even non-python code could be reloaded automatically if you explicit it with the ``@app_watch_handler`` decorator.
+Do not worry if you don’t fully understand them: the key point here is that even non-python code could be reloaded automatically if you explicitly declare it with the ``@app_watch_handler`` decorator.

 Watch SASS files and compile them when edited: